 Greg Pope, P.E DNREC Environmental Finance 97 Commerce Way, Suite 106 Dover, DE 19904 302-739-9941

 Public wastewater and drinking water utilities can receive grants or loan interest rebates to develop and implement asset management plans to help keep their facilities in optimal working order.

 Greg Pope, P.E DNREC Environmental Finance 97 Commerce Way, Suite

 The Delaware Water Pollution Control Revolving Fund provides low-interest loans and grants to municipalities, private organizations, nonprofit organizations and private individuals for projects that will improve water quality.

-Water Pollution Control Revolving Fund 29 Delaware Code, §8003 (12) Created in 1990 67 Del.
-Laws,
+Water Pollution Control Revolving Fund 29 Delaware Code, §8003 (12) 67 Del.
+Laws, c.
+291

 The Water Infrastructure Advisory Council (WIAC) initiates, develops and recommends to the Delaware General Assembly projects for the planning, construction, repair, renovation or expansion of drinking water and wastewater facilities.

 The Water Quality Improvement Loan Program provides loans to cities and towns to fund water quality improvement projects to compliment municipal wastewater treatment projects.

 DNREC Environmental Finance 97 Commerce Way, Suite 106 Dover, DE 19904 302-739-9941

 Wastewater Planning Matching Grants help municipal and county wastewater utilities prepare wastewater projects for funding through Delaware Water Pollution Control Revolving Fund.